agreenbaum/ImPlaneIA/README.md

 	# as before you can specify a custom savedir argument for where you want to store the results

 	# set some bounds for the search
-	bounds = [(0.001, 0.99), (50, 200), (0, 360)] # contrast ratio, separation (mas), and pa (deg)
+	bounds = [(0.001, 0.99), (40, 200), (0, 360)] # contrast ratio, separation (mas), and pa (deg)

 	dataset.coarse_binary_search(bounds, nstep=25) # set the 'resolution' of the search with nstep. default is nstep=20

+	# Now I have a new routine that plots a map the minimum chi^2 contrast at each position
+	dataset.chi2map()
-	# If this is taking too long, decrease nstep.
+	# If this is taking too long, make nstep smaller (default is nstep=50]).
 If you want more detail increase it.
+Default threads is 4.
+To remove parallel processing set threads=0.

+	# Does it look like you have a single, strong minimum?

-This will plot the likelihood over a course grid for pairs of parameters and prints the location of the highest likelihood.
-Let's call these values c_val, s_val, and p_val (for contrast, separation, and pa).
-We canplug these 'close' guesses into the mcmc method:
+(1) will plot the likelihood over a course grid for pairs of parameters and prints the location of the highest likelihood.
+(2) will plot the minimum chi^2 at each position in a coarse grid, and print/return the minimum chi^2 parameters.
+Either way, let's call these values c_val, s_val, and p_val (for contrast, separation, and pa).
+We can plug these 'close' guesses into the mcmc method:

 	params = {'con':c_val, 'sep':s_val, 'pa':p_val} # give params as a dictionary
-	priors = [(0.001, 0.999), (45, 500), (0, 360)] # set some bounds on the search
+	priors = [(0.0001, 0.999), (10, 500), (0, 360)] # set some bounds on the search

 	# method run_emcee uses dfm's emcee package to search for the location and relative brightness of a binary source.
-	dataset.run_emcee(params, nwalkers=200, niter=1000, priors=priors) # default nwalkers is 250, niter is 1000
+	dataset.run_emcee(params, nwalkers=200, niter=1000, priors=priors, scale=np.sqrt(7/3.0)) # default nwalkers is 250, niter is 1000
+	# The last kwarg is a scaling factor to multiply by the error accounting for the ratio between total and independent closure phase (in this case 35 total, 15 independent)
+	# Triangle plot:
+	dataset.corner_plot() # it will also save "triangle_plot.pdf" to your savedir
 	# if you want to see how the chains have behaved you can plot them easily:
 	dataset.plot_chain_convergence()
 	# plots will be saved to the 'savedir' you set (default 'calibrated/')